mu-editor/mu/docs/modes.rst

 notebooks, it's possible to embed graphics and charts into the REPL so it becomes a interesting to read and work with.

+There are two ways to run your script in this mode:

+1. Click the "Run" button: will launch the script using Python's interactive mode (so you'll be dropped into a basic interactive Python shell upon the script's completion).
-When you tell Mu to run your script the Python mode transitions to the debug mode - a graphical way to inspect and watch your code execute.
+2. Click the "Debug" button: Python mode transitions to the debug mode - a graphical way to inspect and watch your code execute.

+Because of the overhead needed to start the graphical debugger it takes longer to start running your script.
+This is especially noticable on the Raspberry Pi.

 Debug Mode
 ++++++++++